What to expect over time

 Unlike weight, which can swing from day to day and even throughout the day depending on factors like hydration and food intake, body fat percentage typically changes gradually over weeks or months.

 Because of this, if you are trying to lose weight or gain muscle, we recommend doing your body scans every 1 - 2 weeks to track your progress.
+We do not recommend taking daily body scans for several reasons.

 What is a typical body fat change?

-It is generally considered safe to lose up to 2% body fat per month, if done by a healthy weight loss program focused on proper nutrition and movement (always seek the guidance of a professional before starting a weight loss program).
+It is generally considered safe to lose up to 2% body fat per month if done by a healthy weight loss program focused on proper nutrition and movement (always seek the guidance of a professional before starting a weight loss program).

 It is common for people with higher fat mass to be able to lose body fat faster than someone with lower body fat.
-Also, the rate that someone loses body fat over time can change.
+Also, the rate which someone loses body fat over time can change.

 When starting a new weight loss journey, sometimes body fat percentage will not change significantly while the actual fat in your body is decreasing.
 This is because it is common to also lose muscle mass when losing weight.
 Over time, your body fat percentage can change more drastically as muscle mass loss slows while body fat loss continues, especially if weight loss dieting is paired with exercise.
 Because of this, it is helpful to monitor your fat mass and lean mass values alongside your body fat percentage values so you can have the full picture of your progress.